hl2guide/combined-adblock-lists/README.md

 - All domain blocking rules are excluded from the list
 - Duplicate lines are ignored and the list is sorted
 - The list is approximately 10MB in size
-- Does not work in AdGuard Home or similar software
+- Does not work in AdGuard Home or similar domain-based software

 ## Direct raw text link